PeskyPotato/GrabIt/README.md

 Get your [Reddit API credentials](https://www.reddit.com/prefs/apps/).

-Install [praw](https://praw.readthedocs.io/en/latest/), a Reddit API wrapper and [youtube_dl](https://pypi.org/project/youtube_dl/), a CLI program to download audio, videos and gifs.
+Install all the dependencies.

     pip install -r requirements.txt

-Add the API client ID and secret as so, replace the string in quotes with your credentials:
+Add the API client ID and secret through the terminal as so, replace the string in quotes with your credentials:

     python3 RedditGrabber.py --reddit_id "client_id_here" --reddit_secret "client_secret_here"

+Or you can also enter the client id and and client secret int he config.json file in the resources folder.

 ## Usage and Arguments
 To download from a single subreddit, in this case /r/diy